 Hyer was named in honor of a remarkable man, Dr. Robert Stewart Hyer, a pioneer in education in Texas.
 He was president of Southwestern University in Georgetown, Texas, from 1898 to 1911.
-He is best remembered as the man who made Southern Methodist University a reality.
+He is best remembered for making Southern Methodist University a reality.
 He spearheaded its founding and became its first president from 1911 to 1920.
 Not only did Dr. Hyer supervise the raising of funds for SMU, but he also approved architectural plans for the new buildings, recruited a faculty, developed a curriculum, acquired laboratory equipment, started a library, and even taught physics.
 He died in 1929, never knowing that a school would be named for him.

 The first principal of Hyer Elementary was Newton L. Manning, who had been a grocery clerk at University Grocery on Hillcrest when he was a boy.
 As principal, he stole the hearts of all of the Hyer children by bringing chickens, goats, and other animals to school for them to see.
 Occasionally, Mr. Manning would stop by a classroom to ask if anyone wanted to go on a walk with him.
 The delighted children would head for the door and might be gone with him for an hour.
 Mr. Manning retired in 1973.

-Today Hyer has approximately 600 students in grades Kindergarten through 4th grade.
-For the 2018-19 school year, Hyer has been temporarily relocated to Highland Park ISD’s newest elementary on Durham Street.
-During this school year, Bradfield Elementary students will attend Hyer’s original location on Caruth while their school is re-built.
+Today Hyer has nearly 700 students in grades Pre-K through 4th grade.
+For the 2018-19 school year, Hyer was temporarily relocated to Highland Park ISD s newest elementary school on Durham Street.
+During this school year, Bradfield Elementary students attended Hyer s original location on Caruth while their school was re-built.
 Hyer will remain on Durham for the 2019-20 school year while Hyer is re-built.
 In 2020-21, Hyer Elementary will return home to the new campus on Caurth where Huskies will continue to make history.